PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-your-workspace-docker.md

 You need to `publish`/write to the `topic` `/cmd_vel` to move the robot.
 The following guide will help you control the robot using keyboard.
 Once you have tested that, you can follow the [understanding-ros](../getting-started-with-ros) guide to write a python program to control the robot.

-## Controlling the robot using keyboard
+## Step 11: Controlling the robot using keyboard
 Run the following command in a new terminal
 ```sh
 source ~/catkin_ws/devel/setup.bash